neo4j-field/neo4j_arrow/README.md

 > `start()` takes an optional bool keyword argument "force" that can
 > be used for aborting an existing import and restarting from scratch.

-### 2. Feed Nodes
+### 2a.
+Feed Nodes

 Once an import is started, you can proceed to feeding nodes to the server using the `write_nodes` method on the client.
-In its simplest for, simply provide a PyArrow `Table` or `RecordBatch` as the positional argument, making sure to follow the expected schema as mentioned in the [docs](https://neo4j.com/docs/graph-data-science/current/graph-project-apache-arrow/):
+In its simplest for, simply provide a PyArrow `Table`, `RecordBatch`, or `Iterable[RecordBatch]` as the positional argument, making sure to follow the expected schema as mentioned in the [docs](https://neo4j.com/docs/graph-data-science/current/graph-project-apache-arrow/):

 ```python